 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: these materials punish a standard container.
-For such tear-offs, we route a reinforced 30-yard bin with heavier floor plates and ribbed sides; this low-wall unit is carried on a lowboy to maintain legal axle weight.
-We cap the fill volume well below the visual rim to ensure safety.
-We also provide a general construction debris service for your lighter, mixed demolition loads.
+Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt shingles do per square; these materials punish a standard container.
+We route a 30-yard low-wall bin onto a Lowboy for these jobs: it features reinforced sides and a heavier floor plate.
+We cap the fill volume well below the visual rim to keep axle weight legal.
+For lighter loads, we also offer a general construction debris service for your site.

 Same-day Pickup for Fast Roof Project Turnover